Sign In / Sign Out

 Ph.D., State University of New York at Buffalo

-K. Hazel Kwon is an assistant professor with expertise in quantitative social media analysis.
+K. Hazel Kwon is an associate professor with expertise in quantitative social media analysis.
 Her research interests are audience engagement in social news, online emotional contagion and networked social influence on user collaboration/collective actions.
 She is a recipient of multiple awards for her research, including the International Communication Association’s Herbert S. Dordick Dissertation Award, National Honor Society in Journalism and Mass Communication’s Kappa Tao Alpha Research Award and the AEJMC’s Jung-Sook Lee Award.

 Executive Editor, Cronkite News, Professor of Practice